AlexPerrine/Salary-Estimator/README.md

 During a meeting with your manager you ask if you can help.
 You ask what data source we are using to come up with the salaries that we are offering.
 You explain to your manager how you can use their data to build a regression model to help predict more of an accurate starting salary to offer.
 Maybe the issue is people get offended by the lower than expected salary and instantly decline.

 At this point the company needs to fill some roles, so your manager hands over the data they use for determining the salaries for their intitial offer letters.
+To show how much the predicted value is from the actual value, I will use Mean Absolute Error.
+This will allow me to describe to my manager the actual dollar amount error the model has.